 During these fortnights we have also taken this as an opportunity to raise funds for charities through sponsored sporting events.
-In 2018 and 2020 we held a Mini Marsden March for The Royal Marsden hospital.
+In 2018, 2020 and 2022 we held a Mini Marsden March for The Royal Marsden hospital.
 It was a whole school event involving children and their families, where we walked around our local park to raise money for a local charity.
-In 2019 we took part in class fun runs for the NSPCC, running as many laps of our playground as we could.
-Families came along to support our amazing participants cheering them on and celebrating with music and blowing bubbles!
+Additionally in 2019 and 2022, during our Health and Fitness Fortnights, we raised money for the NSPCC.

 We use a range of resources to provide our children with high energy and calming breaks throughout the school day.
 These are quick breaks between lessons or tasks to allow their minds to reset, ready for learning again.
 This includes Jumpstart Jonny dance videos, Go Noodle guided dance, yoga and mindfulness and running the daily mile around our racetrack in the playground.
 The children love these as a chance to release energy or calm down, which helps them focus and concentrate in the following lesson.
 Take a look at the photos and videos below of these in action!

 At Stanley Park we strive to offer our children with a wide variety of opportunities to learn and develop a wide range of skills.
-In addition to the excellent PE lessons taught by our class teachers, each week children in Reception have tennis lessons and children in Key Stage 1 have tennis, multiskills and dance lessons.
+In addition to the excellent PE lessons taught by our class teachers, each week children in Reception have football lessons and children in Key Stage 1 have tennis, multiskills and dance lessons.
 These are run by brilliant external coaches and the children look forward to these every week.
-We also offer a range of extra-curricular sports clubs including cheerleading, yoga, tennis, football, multiskills, gymnastics and dance.
+We also offer a range of extra-curricular sports clubs including tennis, football, multiskills and dance.

 Our Year 2's loved their lunchtime 5 a side football tournament with Leo.
 All teams showed excellent collaboration and resilience when the games were tough, it was so much fun working together to get through to the next round.
 We had lots of brilliant attackers and super defenders, and the winning team were so excited to have their medals awarded to them by Mr D'Souza.